Skip to main content

 If you’ve been injured in a slip and fall accident, you need experienced legal representation to navigate the complexities of premises liability law.
 The slip and fall accidents lawyers at Daniella Levi & Associates, P.C. bring over 75 years of combined legal experience to fight aggressively for the compensation you deserve.

 Our team understands the challenges of proving property owner negligence and will work tirelessly to gather the evidence needed to build a strong case.
 Don’t let property owners or insurance companies minimize your suffering or deny you fair compensation.
 Contact us today for a free consultation to discuss your slip and fall accident case.
 Remember, you pay nothing unless we win your case.
+If you need a personal injury lawyer in Jamaica, Queens, give us a call.

 FAQs